 Colorado EBT Customer Service: How to Get Help & Common Issues

-Contact Colorado EBT customer service via phone, email, mail, or in-person for help with a lost card, forgotten PIN, or SNAP issues.
+Contact EBT customer service in Colorado by phone, email, mail, or in-person for help with a lost card, PIN, missing benefits, or SNAP questions.

 Rishi Ahuja